SILICONES FOR HAIR CARE

-These are silicones that cannot be removed or penetrated with water, which can inadvertently damage the hair.
-This happens by silicones “sticking” to the hair surface creating a plastic-like film, preventing strands to absorb water, air and nutrients.
-Without regular usage of clarifying shampoo, hair becomes dry and brittle – which leads to damage and breakage.
-These types of silicones do, however, have an advantage when protecting hair against high heat styling, being a lot more efficient in this task than most natural oils.
+These are silicones that you cannot remove or penetrate with water, which can inadvertently damage the hair.
+The damage happens when silicones “stick” to the hair surface creating a plastic-like film, which prevents strands from absorbing water, air and nutrients.
+Without regular usage of clarifying shampoo, hair becomes dry and brittle – which leads to damage, breakage and split ends.
+With a caveat, these types of silicones in hair products have an advantage when protecting hair against high heat styling, being a lot more efficient in this task than most natural oils.

 - Pheryl Trimethicone